Spectral Flow Learning Theory: Finite-Sample Guarantees for Vector-Field Identification: Setup and Problem Formulation

 \section{Setup and Problem Formulation}

-This section makes the setup precise.
-We first fix notation and basic functional-analytic conventions.
-We then specify the dynamical system and its flows (autonomous and input-driven), introduce the design law that governs state visitation and the step law that governs time advances on irregular grids.
-Finally, we state the finite-sample, high-probability bounds to be proved later (Eq.~\eqref{eq:fs-hp-target}).
+This section makes the problem setup precise.
+We first define notation and basic functional-analytic conventions.
+We then specify the dynamical system and its flows (autonomous and input-driven), introduce the design and step law that governs state visitation time advances on irregular grids, respectively.
+Finally, we state the finite-sample, high-probability bounds to be proved in Eq.~\eqref{eq:fs-hp-target}.
 These choices determine the population spaces and bounded operators used throughout.